Why register multiple domains?

 Establishing and maintaining a strong social presence for your business definitely requires a commitment of your time, but the benefits make that investment worthwhile.
 By getting social, you will continue to build credibility, raise brand awareness, and, especially, engage with current and potential customers.

 Ready to get started?

-Just like IRL (in real life) you can’t be everywhere — in your studio, at your son’s soccer game, at the grocery store, in the bathtub with your favorite novel — at the same time.
+Just like IRL (in real life) you can’t be everywhere at the same time.
 Same for social media.
 You’ve got to figure out where the people who are most interested in your type of products or services are spending their time, and go there.

-Some platforms specialize in visual content — perfect for product-centric businesses.
+Some platforms — like Pinterest and Instagram — specialize in visual content — perfect for product-centric businesses.
 Some networks allow you to share long-form content, live-stream video, stay on top of industry trends, and “spy” on your competitors.

 Do some research.
 Where is your target audience hanging out?
 How about your competitors?
 What benefits can each network offer your business?
 Analyze and prioritize.